Richard Hughes (British writer): Biography

 He wrote only four novels, the most famous of which is The Innocent Voyage (1929), or A High Wind in Jamaica, as Hughes renamed it soon after its initial publication.
 Set in the 19th century, it explores the events which follow the accidental capture of a group of English children by pirates: the children are revealed as considerably more amoral than the pirates (it was in this novel that Hughes first described the cocktail Hangman's Blood).
 In 1938, he wrote an allegorical novel, In Hazard, based on the true story of the S.S.
-Phemius that was caught in the 1932 Cuba hurricane for four days during its maximum intensity.
+Phemius, which was caught in the 1932 Cuba hurricane for four days during its maximum intensity.
 He wrote volumes of children's stories, including The Spider's Palace.

 During the war, Hughes had a desk job in the Admiralty.
 He met the architects Jane Drew and Maxwell Fry, whose children stayed with the Hughes family for much of that time.
 After the end of the war, he spent ten years writing scripts for Ealing Studios, and published no more novels until 1961.
 Of the trilogy The Human Predicament, only the first two volumes, The Fox in the Attic (1961) and The Wooden Shepherdess (1973), were complete when he died; twelve chapters, less than 50 pages, of the final volume are now published.
-In these he describes the course of European history from the 1920s through World War II, including real characters and events—such as Hitler's escape after the abortive Munich putsch—as well as fictional.
+In these, he describes the course of European history from the 1920s through World War II, including real characters and events—such as Hitler's escape after the abortive Munich putsch—as well as fictional.

-Later in life Hughes relocated to Ynys in Gwynedd.
+Later in life, Hughes relocated to Ynys in Gwynedd.
 He was churchwarden of Llanfihangel-y-traethau, the village church, where he was buried when he died at home in 1976.